A question all patients deserve the answer to: Do long resident work hours pose dangers to patients?

 What can you do about resident work hours?

-If you, or a loved one, is a patient in a teaching hospital, it is safe for you to assume that the residents providing your care are fatigued.
+If you, or a loved one, is a patient in a teaching hospital, it is safe for you to assume that the residents caring for you are fatigued.
 Perhaps dangerously so.
 To reduce your risk of errors, you need to be alert and involved in your care.

 For tips on how to be an engaged member of your medical team, read these blog posts: